Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Free WordPress plugins are offered without the promise of support.
 However, most good plugins offer limited free support through the official WordPress support forums.

-For more on this topic, we recommend you take a look at our guide on how to properly ask for WordPress support and get it.
+For more on this topic, we recommend you look at our guide on asking for WordPress support properly.

-We hope this article helped you understand what are WordPress plugins and how they work.
-You may also want to learn how to increase your blog traffic, and see our list of the most common WordPress errors and how to fix them.
+We hope this article helped you understand WordPress plugins and how they work.
+You may also want to learn how to increase your blog traffic and see our list of the most common WordPress errors and how to fix them.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.